Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/introduction.rst

 Daft DataFrames are:

 1. **Distributed:** your data is split into *Partitions* and can be processed in parallel/on different machines
-2. **Lazy:** computations are enqueued in a query plan, and only executed when requested
+2. **Lazy:** computations are enqueued in a query plan and optimized and are only executed when requested
-3. **Complex:** columns can contain complex datatypes such as tensors, images and Python objects
+3. **Multimodal:** columns can contain complex datatypes such as tensors, images and Python objects

 Since Daft is lazy, it can actually execute the query plan on a variety of different backends.
 By default, it will run computations locally using Python multithreading.
 However if you need to scale to large amounts of data that cannot be processed on a single machine, using the Ray runner allows Daft to run computations on a `Ray <https://www.ray.io/>`_ cluster instead.